devtut/generate/docs/python/variable-scope-and-binding.md

 ```

 Each of the above statements is a **binding occurrence** - `x` become bound to the object denoted by `5`.
 If this statement appears inside a function, then `x` will be function-local by default.
-See the =Syntax= section for a list of binding statements.
+See the "Syntax" section for a list of binding statements.